-1 Other includes foreign currency translation and the impact of transferring the assets of our consolidated Philippine and Brazilian bottling operations to assets held for sale.
+2 Other includes foreign currency translation and the impact of transferring certain assets to assets held for sale.
 See Note 2.

 A significant portion of our net operating revenues and corresponding accounts receivable is derived from sales of our products in international markets.
-Refer to Note 19.
+Refer toNote 19.
 We also generate a significant portion of our net operating revenues by selling concentrates and syrups to bottlers in which we have a noncontrolling interest, including Coca-Cola FEMSA, S.A.B. de C.V. ("Coca-Cola FEMSA"), Coca-Cola HBC AG ("Coca-Cola Hellenic"), and Coca-Cola Amatil Limited ("Coca-Cola Amatil").
 Refer to Note 6.